swiftlang/swift-evolution/proposals/nnnn-aliased-spans.md

 Scenarios involving runtime exclusivity checking are described in more detail in [SE-0176](https://github.com/swiftlang/swift-evolution/blob/main/proposals/0176-enforce-exclusive-access-to-memory.md).

-The `Span` dependency on the Law of Exclusivity manifests in its API surface.
+The `Span` and `Ref` dependency on the Law of Exclusivity manifests in its API surface.
 The `subscript` for `Span` uses a `borrow` accessor ([SE-0507](https://github.com/swiftlang/swift-evolution/blob/main/proposals/0507-borrow-accessors.md)), which provides direct access to the value without requiring the caller to make a copy, which is only safe when the underlying value cannot change.
 Similarly, `MutableSpan` exclusively references its underlying memory, and it's `subscript` provides a `mutate` accessor to directly reference that memory (including modifing it).
 The choices here are important semantically, because they make it possible to support spans over non-copyable types, and also for performance, because they avoid the need for extraneous copies of the underlying data.

 ### Span without the Law of Exclusivity breaks memory safety